wkrueger/redutser/README.md

   }
 )

-// .reducer creates a reducer with exactly the shape you are thinking of. const store = createStore( newsRedutser.reducer )
+// .reducer has a reducer with exactly the shape you are thinking of. const store = createStore( newsRedutser.reducer )

-// .actionCreators contains a type-safe action creator map! const actions = newsRedutser.actionCreators store.dispatch(actions.feed_append({ articles: [getArticle(5)] }))
+// .actionCreators contains a type-safe action creator map! const actions = newsRedutser.creators store.dispatch(actions.feed_append({ articles: [getArticle(5)] }))

-// .actionTypes contains undefined, typecasted as the reducers' expected
-// action input. `undefined` is there for a reason, this is intended to be
+// .actionTypes has the action type, and it is meant to be always used with `typeof`.
-// ALWAYS used with `typeof`, for interop with other existing reducers
-// and dispatchers
+// For use with redux code interop.
-function someThing( dispatcher: (payload: typeof newsRedutser.actionTypes) => void ) {
+// If you ask it, in real life, it is just an `undefined`. function someThing( dispatcher: (payload: typeof newsRedutser.actionTypes) => void ) {
   dispatcher({
     type: 'feed_append',